-Authentication methods in Azure Active Directory - security questions
+Authentication methods in Microsoft Entra ID - security questions

 Security questions aren't used as an authentication method during a sign-in event.
 Instead, security questions can be used during the self-service password reset (SSPR) process to confirm who you are.
 Administrator accounts can't use security questions as verification method with SSPR.